Teaching English in Chile

 Teaching English in Chile is often the perfect opportunity for foreign teachers because of its economic growth, political stability, and modern cities.
 Unsurprisingly, it’s one of the biggest TEFL markets in South America, specifically in business English.

-Most jobs are in Santiago, which is the economic center of Chile There are jobs teaching adults in business English.
+Most jobs are in Santiago, which is the economic center of Chile.
+There are jobs teaching adults in business English.
 You typically have to be in Chile to find a job.
 The peak hiring seasons are in March/April and in July/August, which is the best time to hand out your CV/resume.

 To get a work visa, employers have to sponsor you.
 Unlike other countries in South America, schools in Chile will assist you in the process.
 Employers check for TEFL certification.
 A Bachelor’s degree isn’t necessary but it helps to get hired in some schools.
 Typically, you can work in language centers, international schools, and private tutoring.

-International Schools and Universities: If you want to work at an international school or university in Chile, you’ll need a valid teaching license and/or degree in education.
+If you want to work at an international school or university in Chile, you’ll need a valid teaching license and/or degree in education.
 These are some of the most difficult jobs to get hired for and often require prior teaching experience.

-Language Institute: There are private language schools where foreign teachers can work at.
+If you are considering teaching English in Chile, there are private language schools where foreign teachers can work at.
 The academic year starts after the summer in March, so that is when there are more positions available.

 As with everywhere in South America, salaries are low.
 While you should be able to meet the day-to-day costs, you are unlikely to save anything at all.
 The cost of living is relatively high so as you can imagine you need a lot of hours to feel comfortable here.

 You can expect to earn a monthly salary of 400,000-800,000 CLP ($600-1,200 USD).
 If you work in Santiago in a higher pay job, you can make up to 800,000 CLP ($1,200 USD).
-At an hourly rate, Some institutes pay up to $15 or maybe a bit more.
+At an hourly rate, some institutes pay up to $15 or maybe a bit more.